uvalib/monorepo/src/authorTitleIndex.md

 Moore, George, *Confessions of A Young Man* (1917) 16

-Moriarty, Henry C. and Bennett Cerf, eds., *Anthology of Famous BritishnStories* (1952) G81
+Moriarty, Henry C. and Bennett Cerf, eds., *Anthology of Famous British Stories* (1952) G81

 Morier, James, *Adventures of Hajii Baba of Ispahan* (1954) 467